Bloom-host/BloomDocs/docs/plugins_and_modifications/proxy-plugins.md

 ---

 :::important
 This guide is for BungeeCord/Velocity proxies.
-If you are looking for instructions on how to install plugins on a Bukkit/Spigot/Paper server, please see [this guide](/installing-plugins)
+If you are looking for instructions on how to install plugins on a Bukkit/Spigot/Paper server, please see our [Bukkit plugin installation guide](/installing-plugins).
 :::

 :::caution Waterfall is End of Life